rmcmillan34/Project-PWN/README.md

 - Ryan McMillan ([@rmcmillan34](https://github.com/rmcmillan34/))
 - [Add your name here as you contribute!]

-If you'd like to become a contributor, simply follow the guidelines outlined above to get started.
+If you'd like to become a contributor, follow the above guidelines to get started.

 ---
 ## License
+Project PWN is licensed under the [MIT LICENSE](./LICENSE.md)